What is a Druid?

 - Fermenting food

-- Following my intuition and “gut feelings”
+- Following my “gut feelings”

-- Practicing urban and wilderness survival skills
+- Practicing urban and wilderness skills

 - Following my curiosity, choosing my teachers, and self-directing my own learning